 The President's Fiscal Year 2013 Department of Defense base budget of \$525 billion and overseas contingency operations (OCO) budget of \$88 billion represent a responsible investment in our Nation's security.
-The decisions underlying them flow from the strategic guidance the Department of Defense issued last month.
+The decisions underlying them flow from the strategic guidance the Department of Defense issued in January.
 This guidance set priorities for assessing our programs, force structure, and spending in the context of a persistently dangerous and increasingly competitive security environment.
 With those priorities in mind, the budget proposal strikes an appropriate and necessary balance between succeeding in today's conflicts and preparing for tomorrow's challenges.
 It accounts for real risks and real fiscal constraints, marrying versatility with affordability.

 The tradeoffs were complex, and the choices were tough.
 They will produce \$259 billion in savings over the next five years and a total of \$487 billion over the next ten years.
-They will not lead to a military in decline.
+This savings does not portend a military in decline.
 Rather, this budget will maintain our military's decisive edge and help sustain America's global leadership.
 It will preserve our ability to protect our vital national interests and to execute our most important missions.
 Moreover, it will keep faith with the true source of our military's strength-our people.

 The merits of this budget should be viewed in the context of an evolving global security environment and a longer term plan for the Joint Force.

 Coming on the heels of a decade of war, this budget begins the process of rebalancing our force structure and our modernization efforts and aligns them with our strategy.
 Essentially, we are developing today the Joint Force the Nation will need in 2020, and our plans to build this force will unfold over the course of several budget cycles.
 This budget is the first step-a down payment.
-If we fail to step off properly, our recovery will be difficult, and our ability to provide the Nation with the broad and decisive military options will diminish.
+If we fail to step off properly, our recovery will be difficult, and our ability to provide the Nation with broad and decisive military options will diminish.

-It is worth addressing head-on some of the major changes we are planning as we adapt to changing global opportunities and challenges.
-And just as this budget must be viewed in the context of a broader plan, these changes must be viewed in the context of our evolving force.
-They represent a comprehensive, carefully devised package of decisions that strikes a fine balance.
+It is worth addressing head-on some of the major changes we are planning.
+These changes must be viewed in the context of our evolving force.
+They represent a comprehensive package of decisions that strike a careful balance.
 They are not, and cannot be viewed as, individual, isolated measures.
 In all cases, needed capabilities are preserved or, when necessary, generated, through one or several programs.

-This budget will make critical investments in our future force.
+This budget makes critical investments in our future force.
 Certain specialized capabilities, once on the margins, will move to the forefront.
 Networked special operations, cyber, and Intelligence, Surveillance, and Reconnaissance will become increasingly central.
-The results will be a Joint Force that is global and networked, that is versatile and innovative, and that is ably led and always ready.
-This force will be prepared to secure global access and to respond to global contingencies.
-We will be a military that is able to do more than one thing at a time-to win any conflict, anywhere.